Selling Stock Before Year-End vs. Waiting Until January

 • Exercising stock options might affect your exposure to alternative minimum tax.

-• A large liquidity event, such as a tender offer or IPO, can change how appealing it feels to realize additional gains before year-end.
+• A large liquidity event, such as a tender offer, IPO, or selling founders shares as part of an exit, can change how appealing it feels to realize additional gains before year-end.

 This is why personalized planning matters.
 Two people could hold the same stock and arrive at completely different timing decisions based on their income, option strategy, and long-term financial goals.